The Iowa caucuses are six months away. Some Republicans fear Trump is unstoppable - ExBulletin

 The Iowa caucuses are six months away.
 Some Republicans fear Trump is unstoppable

-NEW YORK (AP) He has been charged twice.
+He was charged twice.
 Found guilty of sexual abuse.
 And he is frowned upon by about a third of his party.
 But six months before Republicans start choosing their next presidential candidate, former President Donald Trump remains the frontrunner in the race.

-They are very concerned,” former Maryland Gov. Larry Hogan said of fellow Republican leaders who share his view that Trump’s renomination would be a disaster for the party next November.
-“People expected us to have made more progress than we have at this stage.
+“They’re very concerned,” former Maryland Gov. Larry Hogan said of fellow Republican leaders who share his view that Trump’s renomination would be a disaster for the party next November.
+“People expected us to have made more progress than we have at this point.”

 Polls show that Trump regularly beats his closest rival by 20 to 30 points or more.
 Of course, the six months left until the Iowa caucuses can be an eternity in politics, where the races can turn in weeks or days.